edward1503/Cyclistic-Bike-Share-Data-Analysis/README.md

 To verify the data's integrity, I will examine it to have a broader view about the data.

-First, download the files from [divvy-trip-data](https://divvy-tripdata.s3.amazonaws.com/index.html) in .zip format then unzip the .csv files.
+Download the files from [divvy-trip-data](https://divvy-tripdata.s3.amazonaws.com/index.html) in .zip format then unzip the .csv files.

 The datasets include:
  - ride_id: id of each ride.